f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--force-reader=<reader>` (_string_)

-Force a specific [reader](02-SUPPORTED_FORMATS.md) to be used, disregarding the file extension and file header.
+Force a specific [reader](02-SUPPORTED_FORMATS.md) to be used, disregarding the file extension and file content.

 ### `--list-bindings`